zahin-mohammad/crypto-balance-check/readme.md

 # Crypto Balance Check Bot
-A slack custom integration using a heroku scheduler to update slack channel with balance info from various exchagnes.
+A slack custom integration using a heroku scheduler to update a slack channel with balance info from various exchagnes.

 ![Example of working bot](example.png)